opennars/opennars/README.md

 You can launch NARS in several ways from command window (shell):

 ```
-- empty reasoner (reads from stdin and writes to stdout):
+- console (reads from stdin and writes to stdout):
     ./nars.sh

 - gui (Swing)